PeterWangIntel/crosswalk-website/Remote-debugging-on-android.md

-## Requirements
+## Map of Crosswalk versions to Chrome versions

-Before starting to debug your web application, make sure the right Google Chrome version is installed on the host machine, otherwise, **the remote debugging functionality may not work as expected**.
-The following is a table to indicate the corresponding Chrome version required by different Crosswalk version.
+Before debugging your web application, make sure the right Google Chrome version is installed on the host machine.
+If you fail to do this, **the remote debugging functionality may not work as expected**.
+The following table shows which version of Chrome you need to debug a given Crosswalk version.

-* Version Mapping Table
+### Version Mapping Table

  | Crosswalk Version | Google Chrome Version |
  --------------------|------------------------